 Focus 1: Revealing governing mechanisms at atomic-to-continuum scale

 Based on the fundamental understanding of the governing atomistic mechanisms of plasticity, we aim to enhance the ductility of Titanium alloys by appropriate impurity addition and the ductility of metallic glass by irradiation damage.
 Utilizing high strength of graphene with its inherent low adhesion with other materials, we study how graphene layers toughen polymer composites, and increase fatigue-resistance and irradiation-resistance of metal composites.

 Focus 2: Design/optimize complex composites & surfaces based on fundamental theory and machine learning technique

 We study how to optimize the structure of 3d-printed composites for superior stiffness, toughness, and strength by combining the fracture simulation and machine learning techniques.
 We pursue fundamental understanding on the wetting phenomena by combining theory and numerical simulations, and aim to design a waterproof surface or an effective water condensing surface.

 Focus 3: Application of fundamental theory to technologically/industrially timely important problems

 By extending the micromechanics theory to thermolelectric equations and materials with low symmetry matrices, we investigate a new way to design thermoelectric composites and devices.
-We also work on extending the micromechanics theory to nonlinear & large deformation regime, in order to understand and design the highly stretchable polymer composite, sensors, and electrodes.
+We also work on extending the micromechanics theory to nonlinear & large deformation regime, in order to design highly stretchable polymer composites for the use of next generation sensors and electrodes.